Database Explorer

 ]);

-In the array, key-value pairs can be used, and Nette will again automatically choose the correct operators:
+In the array, you can use key ⇒ value pairs, and Nette will again automatically choose the correct operators:

 // WHERE (`status` = 'active') AND (`id` IN (1, 2, 3))